emreharman/todo-app-with-multiple-users/README.md

 # About Used Tech

-I've used ract-bootstrap for UI, Context API for state management and json-server for fake api.
+I've used react-bootstrap for UI, Context API for state management and json-server for fake api.
 I plan to write a backend with Node.js, Express.js and MongoDB.
 I'will create another repo and upload it to there.